apache/activemq-website/src/_layouts/5x_release.md

 Verify the Integrity of Downloads
 ---------------------------------

-It is essential that you verify the integrity of the downloaded files using the PGP or MD5 signatures.
+It is essential that you verify the integrity of the downloaded files using the PGP.
 The PGP signatures can be verified using PGP or GPG.
 Begin by following these steps:

 1. Download the [KEYS](https://downloads.apache.org/activemq/KEYS)
 2. Download the asc signature file for the relevant distribution